 Most hammer handles are constructed with steel, fiberglass, or wood.
 Steel handles are the strongest of the three materials and add additional weight to the hammer to help drive nails.
 However, some of the weight may be unevenly distributed depending on the hammer you choose, causing strong vibrations upon impact.

-Fiberglass hammers transmit less vibrations than those constructed with steel and are a cheaper alternative to steel models.
+Fiberglass hammers transmit fewer vibrations than those constructed with steel and are a cheaper alternative to steel models.
 The downside is that fiberglass handles are difficult to replace if they break.
 Wood handles are the most effective at controlling vibrations and distribute their weight at the head of the hammer to deliver a solid strike.
 However, some wood handles lack strength and are prone to breaking.

 The density of wood is an indicator of its strength, calculated by specific gravity.
 Specific gravity is a number that’s calculated by dividing the weight of a set volume of wood by the weight of the same volume of water.
 When considering specific gravity as a reference to strength, hickory and oak are some commonly used woods that are dense and strong.
 Birch and ash wood are other common handle materials, but they’re less dense and therefore weaker.